M-Faried/ubc-star-notary-v3-web3-erc721/README.md

 # ND1309 C2 Ethereum Smart Contracts, Tokens and Dapps - Project Starter
-**PROJECT: Decentralized Star Notary Service Project** - For this project, you will create a DApp by adding functionality with your smart contract and deploy it on the public testnet.

-### ToDo
-This Starter Code has already implemented the functionalities you implemented in the StarNotary (Version 2) exercise, and have comments in all the files you need to implement your tasks.
+**PROJECT: Decentralized Star Notary Service Project** - A Star Notary System that let's users register stars using their coordinates as NFT's

 ### Dependencies
-For this project, you will need to have:
+To run this project, you will need to have:
 1. **Node and NPM** installed - NPM is distributed with [Node.js](https://www.npmjs.com/get-npm)
 ```bash
 # Check Node version